DavinaLeong/learn-phpunit-phpconfaisa2018/README.md

 # Learn PhpUnit

+## About
+My take on the PHPUnit workshop conducted by Sebastian Bergmann at [PHP Conf Asia 2018](https://2018.phpconf.asia/).

 - A city has a non-empty name
 - A route connects two different cities
 - A route has a color